Laravel-Backpack/docs/4.1/crud-operation-clone.md

 <a name="exempt-attribute-when-cloning"></a>
 ## Exempt attributes when cloning
-If you have attributes that should not be cloned eg. a SKU with an unique constraint you can overwrite the replicate method on your model:
+If you have attributes that should not be cloned (eg. a SKU with an unique constraint), you can overwrite the replicate method on your model:

 ```php
     public function replicate(array $except = null) {